terraform-providers/terraform-provider-oraclepaas/website/docs/r/oraclepaas_database_service_instance.html.markdown

 * `region` - (Optional) Specifies the location where the service instance is provisioned (only for accounts where regions are supported).

+* `standby` - (Optional) Specifies the configuration details of the standby database.
+This is only applicable in Oracle Cloud Infrastructure Regions. `failover_database` and
+`disaster_recovery` inside the `database_configuration` block must be set to `true`.
+Standby is documented below.

 * `subnet` - (Optional) Name of the subnet within the region where the Oracle Database Cloud Service instance is to be provisioned.

 Database Configuration supports the following: